PixelWinnerUA/Devico-test-tasks/README.md

 - You can see the result of the work using the demo link.

-- The text of the tasks can be seen under the demo link.
+- The description of the tasks can be seen under the demo link.

 ## Demo link